divergencymcr/divergencymcr.github.io/current/artist/paul/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-Toni-Dee is a theatre maker, collaborator, writer and performance artist from Leeds.
+Toni-Dee is a theatre maker, collaborator, writer and performance artist based in Manchester.
 Her current practice explores identity politics, memory and culture using auto-biography as stimulus for her work thus far.
 Toni has previously been commissioned by Fuel and has toured her mono-dialogue *Rum Punch* around the North of England; she has also worked with artists such as Andy Smith and Selina Thompson.
 Her current show has been developed through Divergency…

 #### *My Father's Kitchen*
 *So welcome, welcome to my father's kitchen…<br>Or at least, this is how I remember it…*